goldentooth/kubernetes-the-excruciating-way/src/029_kubernetes_updates.md

 Of course, I won't automate the actual upgrade process; that seems unwise.

+I'm skipping certificate renewal because I'd like to fight with one thing at a time.

 ```bash
 $ sudo kubeadm upgrade apply v1.30.11 --certificate-renewal=false
 [preflight] Running pre-flight checks.